Mashlex/CSGO-Server-Configs/README.md

 | [Multi 1v1](https://github.com/splewis/csgo-multi-1v1) | The multi1v1 plugin sets up any number of players in 1v1-situations on specially made maps and they fight in a ladder-type system each round.
 The winners move up an arena, and the losers go down an arena.
 Players choose between specific round types (for example: "rifle", "pistol", "awp"), and the plugin automatically spawns and gives players the appropriate weapons each round start. | 1.1.10 |
 | [Practice Mode](https://github.com/splewis/csgo-practice-mode) | Practice Mode is a sourcemod plugin for helping players/teams run practices.
 Check out the features and command list below for a better understanding of all the tools practicemode provides. | 1.3.4 |

-These plugins improve or enable the game modes.
-Do you need help for the use if the plugins.
-For Details go to the site of the plugins, or for a fast Guide go to the [Wiki](https://github.com/Mashlex/CSGO-Server-Setup/wiki), where everything important is quickly collected.
+These plugins improve or enable different game modes.
+If you need help using them, you can refer to the plugin's website for more information or visit the [Wiki](https://github.com/Mashlex/CSGO-Server-Setup/wiki), where all important information is compiled quickly.

 ## Included Modes
 | Name | Based On | Description |